-Default Value: on Valid Values: on, off
+Default Value: true Valid Values: true, false Changes Take Effect: Immediately

-Determines T-Server's behavior when T-Server receives the ErrorCode 186 - Set is in target state message for login and logout requests from the switch.
-If this option is set to on (default), T-Server updates the agent's state and distributes events that indicate the change.
-If this option is set to off, T-Server sends EventError to the client with ErrorCode 186 - Set is in target state.
+Determines the behavior of T-Server when T-Server receives the ErrorCode 0x200E (decimal 8206) - Set is in target state message for login and logout requests from the switch.
+If this option is set to true (default), T-Server updates the agent's state and distributes events that indicate the change.
+If this option is set to false, T-Server sends EventError to the client with ErrorCode 186 - Set is in target state.